Calendar

 Cooperative work in teams; competition between teams.
 Use what you know; learn what you don’t.
 Daily Doubles and Final Jeopardy!; will they make the difference?
 Categories about things you care about; snack bar prizes for winning teams.
 Participants from teens to seniors; will there be generational advantages and disadvantages?
 Where else would you get Jeopardy! with a peace and justice twist?

-Find out more »Environmental Justice
+Find out more »Conversations Across Generations

 Find out more »WF Book of the Summer